ulmert/polly/README.md

 RVRB 3| Reverb setting (OFF, ENABLE, DISABLE, RANDOM) RVRB 4| Reverb setting (OFF, ENABLE, DISABLE, RANDOM) PAN| Ping-pong panning width (OFF, 1 - 4)

+Sample select (using any of the 4 enabled sample slots) will only be send if **selection mode** is set (RANDOM, KEYPRESS or CYCLE).
+When **KEYPRESS** is selected, the note velocity will determine which of the (sample number) slots to use.
+Also note that each sample slot is mapped to corresponding reverb slot.

 ## MIDI Buffer Monitor
 ### Input